A lattice approach to matrix weights: Introduction

 Then we have $T:L^p_w(\R^d)\to L^p_w(\R^d)$ precisely when $1<p< \infty$, and $w$ satisfies the Muckenhoupt $A_p$ condition, i.e.,

 see, e.g., \cite{Gr14a}.
 Here the supremum is taken over all cubes $Q$ in $\R^d$, and $p'$ is the H\"older conjugate of $p$.
+Note that the way we have defined $[w]_p$ differs from the more common definition of the Muckenhoupt characteristic given by

-Note that our normalization of the constant is due to us having introduced our weights using the multiplier approach, see \cite{LN23b}.
+This is due to the fact that we have introduced our weights using the multiplier approach instead of the change of measure approach.
+For a further elaboration on this choice, we refer the reader to \cite{LN23b}.

 In the `90s, this theory has been extended to the setting of so-called matrix weights.
 We let $\F$ denote either the field $\R$ or $\C$.
-A matrix valued mapping $W:\R^d\to\F^{n\times n}$ is called a matrix weight if it is Hermitian and positive definite.
+A matrix valued mapping $W:\R^d\to\F^{n\times n}$ is called a matrix weight if it is Hermitian and positive definite a.e.
 For an exponent $0<p\leq\infty$, we define $L^p_W(\R^d;\F^n)$ as the space of measurable functions $f:\R^d\to\F^n$ for which $|Wf|\in L^p(\R^d)$, i.e., for which

 where the integral is replaced by an essential supremum when $p=\infty$.
-We have normalized the weight as a natural extension of the multiplier notation in the scalar-valued case; see also \cite{BC23}.
+Rather than using the more conventional definition in terms of the matrix $W(x)^{\frac{1}{p}}$, we have opted to normalize it this way as a natural extension of the multiplier notation in the scalar-valued case; see also \cite{BC23} for an elaboration on this choice.
 For a linear operator $T$ acting on functions taking values in $\F$ and a measurable function $f=(f_1,\ldots,f_n):\R^d\to\F^n$, we define

 When $T$ is a Calder\'on-Zygmund operator, finding an alternative to the Muckenhoupt condition for matrix weights was initiated by Nazarov, Treil, and Volberg in the `90s, see \cite{NT96, Tr89, TV97a, TV97b, Vo97}.
-In these works, they studied the boundedness of $\widetilde{H}$ on $L^p_W(\R;\R^n)$, where $H$ is the Hilbert transform.
+In these works, they studied the boundedness of $\widetilde{H}$ on $L^p_W(\R;\C^n)$, where $H$ is the Hilbert transform.
 The theory was extended to general Calder\'on-Zygmund operators by Christ and Goldberg \cite{CG01}.
-Though usually written in a more involved way using function norms, the matrix $A_p$ condition can be formulated by saying that there is a constant $C>0$ such that for every cube $Q$ and for every $u\in\F^n$ there is a non-zero $v\in\F^n$ such that
+Though usually written in a more involved way using function norms, the matrix $A_p$ condition can be formulated as $W^{-1}\in L^{p'}_{\text{loc}}(\R^d;\F^{n\times n})$, and there is a constant $C>0$ such that for every cube $Q$ and for every $u\in\F^n$ there is a non-zero $v\in\F^n$ such that

 where $u\cdot v=\sum_{k=1}^nu_k\overline{v_k}$ is the standard scalar product in $\F^n$.
 We denote the optimal constant $C$ by $[W]_p$.

 In \cite{NPTV17} it was shown that Calder\'on-Zygmund operators satisfy a so-called convex body domination.
 More precisely, if $T$ is a Calder\'on-Zygmund operator, then there is a constant $C_T>0$ such that for every bounded function $f$ with bounded support there is a \emph{sparse} collection of cubes $\mc{S}$ for which for a.e. $x\in\R^d$ we have